Do your applications use this vulnerable package?

 ant:ant to version 1.10.11, 1.9.16 or higher.

 Affected versions of this package are vulnerable to Denial of Service (DoS).
-When reading a specially crafted ZIP archive, or a derived format, an Apache Ant build can be made to allocate large amounts of memory that leads to an out of memory error, even for small inputs.
-This can be used to disrupt builds using Apache Ant.
-Commonly used derived formats of ZIP archives include JAR files.
+When reading a specially crafted TAR archive an Apache Ant build can be made to allocate large amounts of memory that finally leads to an out of memory error, even for small inputs.

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.